gderderian/simcity/README.md

 + Restaurant Scenarios - Workers/customers for a specific restaurant will go to their restaurant and do their normal actions there.
 + Full Scenario - This runs multiple restaurant tests at the same time.
 + Bus Scenario - This shows a person waiting for a bus and taking it to their final destination.
 + Average Joe - A person is created within their house (bottom right house), they try to make food and see that their fridge is empty.
 They then try to go to the market to buy more food.
-Market workers are also created for this scenario.
+Market workers are also created for this scenario, but the scenario does not go beyond placing the order.
 + A* Animation - This creates multiple vehicles and people moving around the city to display A* animation capabilities.

 ### Overall State of Program